Your journey starts here

 As with all applicants, there is no testing cut-off.
 Standardized testing is considered alongside the full application.

-Cate welcomes the valuable perspective international students bring to our community and encourages students worldwide to apply for admission.
+Cate values the diverse perspectives and experiences international students bring to our community and welcomes applications from students around the world.

 At Cate, you are classified as an international student if you need: